sherwin-dc/cpp-binary-prefix-tree/README.md

         |~~
 ```

 In this case the tree is no longer a 'binary' tree where each node has 2 children, but still uses the binary value of the key to traverse the tree.

+As the size of each node increases, the structure becomes closer to that of a direct access table, and memory usage would also increase.
 The width of each node in the tree can be determined at compile time by specifying the *bit width* of the tree, which means that many bits are at each node to index into the next node or to store the value.
 The width of each node then becomes 2<sup>bit width</sup>.

 # Benchmarks